Dementia Live Trainings

 The burden dementia places on families is unimaginable.
 In 2017, 1.1 Million Florida caregivers provided over one billion hours of care for their loved ones.
 We want to support these family caregivers and help community leaders and professional caregivers better understand the toll dementia takes on an individual.

 The Dementia Live Experience

 There is an old saying that you can't really understand the struggles someone is facing unless you've walked a mile in their shoes.
 But what if you are caring for a loved one with dementia?
 Is it possible to walk a mile in their shoes?

 Every 67 seconds, someone in the United States develops Alzheimer’s disease, the most common form of dementia.
-Today there are approximately 110,000 Tennessee Seniors living with Alzheimer’s.
-Sadly, Alzheimer’s and other forms of dementia are the sixth leading cause of death in Tennessee.
+Today there are approximately 500,000 Florida Seniors living with Alzheimer’s.
 Some individuals are in the early stage of the disease, and their families are still recovering from the shock of the diagnosis.
 Other individuals have been struggling with the disease for years, and their family members are exhausted and feel powerless to halt or slow the march of the disease.
 To help family members and caregivers we are offering the Dementia Live™ Experience.

 While we can never experience what it is like to live with dementia, the AGEucate Training Institute® has developed the Dementia Live™ Experience.
 This high impact experience takes participants on an immersive journey into the life of someone living with dementia.